-The Reactive technology is very cool in theory.
+The Reactive technology is very cool in theory and not other manufacturer in our tests offered it.
 Turn on this mode, and the light chooses the best brightness for your needs: high beam for trail finding and low beam for close proximity and battery saving.
 In practice, this technology can be as annoying as it is useful.
-For starters, this and the Petxl Tikka RXP (which also uses Reactive) are some of the few headlamps we felt we needed the manual for to operate.
+For starters, this and the Petxl Tikka RXP (which also uses Reactive lighting) are some of the few headlamps we felt we needed the manual for to operate.
 Once through the learning curve, the Reactive technology was frustrating around camp.
 As you mill around people, the kitchen and campfire, the lighting mode is constantly changing and not always where you want it to be.

 This is hard to recommend for trail running because it is so heavy.
 So many lights with almost as bright a beam are half the weight.
 With the short battery life, this is really for short excursions near and usb charging port.

 This $175 light is one of the most expensive tested.
 You can almost buy one of every award winner for just a little bit more.
 This would be OK if the Reactive lighting was a game changer and there was some decent battery life, but this is not so.

 This is one of the most innovative headlamps ever designed.
 Everything about it is cool from the look, the headband, the built in USB plug and the Reactive lighting.
 Unfortunately, its hard to recommend this headlamp because the battery life is so short and it is dramatically more expensive than many headlamps that scored higher.
 The Coast HL7 is much easier to use, lighter, has a longer beam distance and is a 5th the price.
 For just slightly less beam performance, the Black Diamond Icon has a bright beam that lasts about 10 times longer for half the cost.
 If you do love the Reactive Technology, check out the Petzl Tikka RXP which is half the cost and weight but has triple the high beam battery life.